ianyehwork/CSC510_HW1/README.md

 ## Installation

-To install it, do the following - \n
+To install it, do the following -

 from the command line (as root/sudo) - python3 setup.py install